-A planned 90-minute decision on tighter vaping regulations turned into a five-hour public hearing and discussion Tuesday night as Boulder’s city council moved toward a higher age limit for tobacco products use but softened on a proposed flavor ban, efforts intended to discourage the area’s high rate of teen vaping.
+A planned 90-minute decision on tighter vaping regulations turned into a five-hour Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan... and discussion Tuesday night as Boulder’s city council moved toward a higher age limit for tobacco products use but softened on a proposed flavor ban, efforts intended to discourage the area’s high rate of teen vaping.
 Dozens of concerned parents, students and business owners packed the room to weigh in on the rules and possible taxes on electronic and combustible cigarettes.

 No votes were taken or ordinances enacted; discussion will continue Aug.
 20, with a final vote likely Sept.
 3. But some clear direction emerged, including broad community and council support for raising the age limit to 21 for the purchase and use of tobacco products.
 Council also still seemed in favor of a flavor ban for e-cigarette products, though mint and menthol flavors — originally on the chopping block as well — may be available for sale at stores that deny admittance to customers under 21.